qbeyond/terraform-azurerm-policy-assignment/README.md

 A `random_string` 20 characters long prefixed with `pa-`is used as `name` if none is provided.

+## Required permissions

+As this module assigns the required roles to the managed identity you must have the `Microsoft.Authorization/roleAssignments/write` permission such as `User Access Administrator` or `Owner` on `scope`.

 <!-- BEGIN_TF_DOCS -->
 ## Usage